-The three processes of rational decision-making, according to Linstead et al. (2009), are identifying the issue, choosing an acceptable decision-making approach, and listing potential remedies are the first three steps.
+The three processes of rational decision-making, according to Linstead et al. (2009), are identifying the issue, choosing an acceptable decisionmaking approach, and listing potential remedies.
 In this approach, participants first agree to follow the decision-making procedure and ensure that everyone is aware of the guidelines.
-The foundation of rational decision-making is the premise that decision-makers are fully informed, completely objective, and unified in their pursuit of the best possible conclusion after carefully weighing all potential outcomes (Linstead et al., 2009).
-According to Brooks (2003), this model is used to explain microeconomic behaviour, such as how, for all other things being equal, a rise in price is likely to result in a person opting to reduce his or her demand for a good or service.
+The foundation of rational decision-making is the premise that decision makers are fully informed, completely objective, and unified in their pursuit of the best possible conclusion after carefully weighing all potential outcomes (Linstead et al., 2009).
+According to Brooks (2003), this model is used to explain microeconomic behaviour, such as how, for all other things being equal, a rise in price is likely to result in a person opting to reduce his or her demand for a goods or service.
 Moreover, according to Ahmad et al. (2021), the model of rational decision-making does not account for any unfeasible elements in this regard.
 Any ethical issues raised by a choice have been completely disregarded.
 Additionally, it disregards the importance of a person's connections, commitments, or emotional sentiments.
-Make the best decision possible while taking into account the limits (Ahmad et al., 2021).
+It makes the best decision possible while taking into account the limits (Ahmad et al., 2021).

 This paradigm, meanwhile, has several drawbacks.
-As a result, many decision-makers are constrained in the amount of information they can access owing to cost or time constraints, and they also experience issues with their capacity to understand the information that is made accessible to them (Moorhead and Gryphon, 1995).
-This paradigm appears rational on the surface since it assumes that the designated decision-makers are the best equipped to make these choices and have access to all relevant data (McShane and Von Glinow, 2005).
-While, they frequently struggle to identify issues since there is not enough knowledge to properly weigh all the potential consequences and select the best course of action.
-Additionally, one other limitation is that the decision-makers cannot possibly know all the probable consequences of a specific decision (McShane and Von Glinow, 2005).
+As a result, numerous decision-makers are constrained in the amount of information they can access owing to cost or time constraints, and they also experience issues with their capacity to understand the information that is made accessible to them (Moorhead & Gryphon, 1995).
+According to McShane and Von Glinow (2005), this paradigm appears rational on the surface since it assumes that the designated decision-makers are the best equipped to make these choices and have access to all relevant data.
+Subsequently, they frequently struggle to identify issues since there is no enough knowledge to properly weigh all the potential consequences and select the best course of action.
+Additionally, another limitation is that the decision makers cannot possibly know all the probable consequences of a specific decision (McShane & Von Glinow, 2005).

-3.2 Bounded rationality
+3.2 Bounded Rationality

 According to the constrained rational decision-making paradigm, people make choices based on limited information, including the cognitive and reasoning capacities of their brains (Ahmad et al., 2021).
-For instance, the limited amount of time available for making a particular decision (Daft, 2003).
+For instance, there is a limited amount of time available for making a particular decision (Daft, 2015).
 Bounded rationality thus acknowledges that in certain situations, it is improbable that a comprehensive understanding of the situation would be achieved and that it is challenging to anticipate the effects of all possible options (Ahmad et al., 2021).
-When managers approach decision-making with restricted rationality, they produce adequate rather than perfect decisions (Bloisi et al., 2007).
-As a result, while utilising this technique, the decision maker's perspective has a big impact on the process and the other options discovered (Bloisi et al., 2007).
+When managers approach decision making with restricted rationality, they make adequate rather than perfect decisions (Bloisi et al., 2007).
+As a result, while utilising this technique, the decision maker's perspective has a big impact on the process and the other options discovered (Ahmad et al., 2021).
 Administrators cannot evaluate each option carefully due to the little time available, which limits their ability to be sensible.
-An executive may have fifty ties to choose from, but because they are pressed for time, they should make a quick decision (Daft, 2003).
+An executive may have fifty ties to choose from, but due to time constraints, they should make a prompt decision (Daft, 2015).

-3.3 The Garbage Can model
+3.3 The "Garbage Can" Model